The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Background

-\textbf{Kolmogorov complexity and compression. } Kolmogorov complexity quantifies the structure in a bitstring, measuring the extent to which it can be compressed (an algorithmic definition of information content).
+\textbf{Kolmogorov complexity and compression.} Kolmogorov complexity quantifies the structure in a bitstring, measuring the extent to which it can be compressed.
 For a fixed programming language $L$, the Kolmogorov complexity of data $x$, $K(x)$, is the length of the shortest program in that language that outputs $x$ \citep{kolmogorov1963tables}.
 Analogous to conditional entropy, $K(y|x)$ is defined as the length of the shortest program which inputs $x$ and outputs $y$.
-Kolmogorov complexity provides a mathematical formalization of the notion of simplicity and Occam's razor, which encompasses many related concepts like Shannon information, compression, and minimum description length (MDL) \citep{li2008introduction}.

-While objects with large Kolmogorov complexity are impossible to verify \citep{chaitin1974information}, they are abundant over all possible bitstrings.
-All but exponentially few sequences of a given length have near maximal Kolmogorov complexity and are thus incompressible.
+Kolmogorov complexity provides a mathematical formalization of simplicity and Occam's razor, encompassing related concepts like Shannon information, compression, and minimum description length (MDL) \citep{li2008introduction}.
+While large Kolmogorov complexity is impossible to verify \citep{chaitin1974information}, all but exponentially few sequences of a given length have near maximal Kolmogorov complexity and are thus incompressible.
 Taken over the uniform distribution over bitstrings $x$, $P(K(x) \le n-k) \le 2^{1-k}$.
-However as we will discuss, these high complexity objects are extremely uncommon in practice.
+However as we will discuss, these high complexity objects are rare in practice.

-\textbf{Universal induction. } Inspired by Kolmogorov complexity, a line of work introduces \emph{universal induction} methods, which prefer low complexity answers \citep{solomonoff1964formal, hutter2000theory, nakkiran2021turing}.
-Notably, Solomonoff induction \citep{solomonoff1964formal, rathmanner2011philosophical} makes predictions by applying Bayes rule to the universal prior which favors low complexity, and provides learning guarantees.
-The existence of universal learners calls into question the broader message of no free lunch theorems, showing that Occam's razor or a preference for low-complexity data labelings is sufficient for learning on low-complexity data \citep{lattimore2013no}.
+\textbf{Universal induction. } Inspired by Kolmogorov complexity, a line of work considers \emph{universal induction} methods, which prefer low complexity answers \citep{solomonoff1964formal, hutter2000theory, lattimore2013no, nakkiran2021turing, achille2021information}.
+Notably, Solomonoff induction \citep{solomonoff1964formal, rathmanner2011philosophical} makes predictions by applying Bayes rule to the universal prior which favors low complexity, and provides guarantees.
+Rather than formalizing theoretical learners that rely on Kolmogorov complexity, which is in general uncomputable, \citet{fernandez2014we} and \citet{gomez2016empirical} test popular machine learning algorithms on a diverse array of datasets to see if any existing algorithms are universal.
+Another line of work shows that a single transformer model can perform well on many problems \citep{mullertransformers, hollmann2022tabpfn}.